Facts about Canned Foods

 - Canned Food Offers Sound Nutrition to Help Americans Achieve Nutrient Needs Canned food is filled with important nutrients, including fiber, protein, and vitamins and minerals essential for a healthy diet.
 Yet less than half (42%) of Americans surveyed realize the nutrients in canned food count toward meeting the U.S. Department of Agriculture’s (USDA) dietary recommendations.

-- Canned Food Offers Comparable Nutrition to Fresh and Frozen Research shows canned foods offer comparable nutrients often at a lower cost than their fresh or frozen counterparts, particularly when waste and prep-time are considered.
+- Canned Food Offers Comparable Nutrition to Fresh and Frozen Research shows canned foods offer comparable nutrients to their fresh or frozen counterparts.
+They are also rated highly when it comes to prep time, cutting down on waste, and taste!
 Additional research demonstrates that recipes prepared with canned ingredients rated the same or better in terms of taste and nutrition compared to those using fresh or frozen ingredients.

 - You Can Enjoy Canned Foods While Watching Sodium Intake Canned food contributes less than 1% of the sodium in consumers’ diets and there are more no-salt added, low- and reduced-sodium options on grocery shelves than ever before.
 A quick drain and rinse can further reduce sodium content by 41%.